 If you've ever put together and published a blog post, then you know how much work can go into it.
 There's the planning and research, the rough draft and editing, finding/taking/editing photos, the formatting, and finally, the publishing and distribution.
 (Whew!)

 A blog post takes resources and time to create, and it's truly an investment in your business.
-And the awesome thing is that depending on the type of post, a blog post can "work" for you for YEARS to come.
+And the awesome thing is that depending on the type of content, a blog post can "work" for you for YEARS to come.

 But this is only if you truly make the most of a blog post.
 Below, you’ll find 13 ways to get the most mileage out of that initial investment.
 Don't let your blog posts go to waste!